• About

 If you’re interested in cultivating more medicinal plants in your garden, here’s what to know about starting a medicinal herb garden.

-Do you have cleavers plant growing in your yard?
+Do you have cleavers growing in your yard?
 What do you like to use cleavers herb for?

 Pin to save this info on cleavers plant benefits and uses for later!

-Cover and pin photo credits: Harry Rose
+Cleavers herb cover and pin photo credits: Harry Rose

 Susannah is a proud garden geek and energy nerd who loves healthy food and natural remedies.
 Her work has appeared in Mother Earth Living, Ensia, Northern Gardener, Sierra, and on numerous websites.
 Her first book, Everything Elderberry, released in September 2020 and has been a #1 new release in holistic medicine, naturopathy, herb gardening, and other categories.
 Find out more and grab your copy here.